 Reduce food poisoning risk with four easy steps.

-The 2010 Dietary Guidelines for Americans outline four basic food safety principles: CLEAN, SEPARATE, CHILL and COOK.
-These principles directly align with the Academy of Nutrition and Dietetics and ConAgra Foods' Home Food Safety program's four simple tips to reduce the risk of food poisoning.
+The 2015-2020 Dietary Guidelines for Americans outlines four basic food safety principles: CLEAN, SEPARATE, CHILL and COOK.
+These principles directly align with the Academy of Nutrition and Dietetics' four simple tips to reduce the risk of food poisoning.

 CLEAN - Wash Hands Often

-- Wash hands before, during and after meal preparation, after using the bathroom, after changing diapers and after handling pets.
+- Wash hands before, during and after meal preparation, after using the bathroom, after changing diapers and after handling pets and pet waste.

 - Wash hands in warm, soapy water for at least 20 seconds.